PX4/PX4-user_guide/en/dev_setup/dev_env_windows_wsl.md

 With this environment developers can:
 - Build any simulator or hardware target supported by [Ubuntu Development Environment](../dev_setup/dev_env_linux_ubuntu.md) in the WSL Shell.
   (Ubuntu is the best supported and tested PX4 development platform).
-- Monitor the simulation using _QGroundControl for Linux_ running in WSL.
-  QGC for Linux connects automatically to the simulation, but cannot connect to "real hardware" connected to the Windows computer.
 - Debug code in [Visual Studio Code](dev_env_windows_wsl.md#visual-studio-code-integration) (**Windows**).
+- Monitor a _simulation_ using _QGroundControl for Linux_ running in WSL.
+  QGC for Linux connects automatically to the simulation.

+_QGroundControl for Windows_ is additionally required if you need to:
-- [Update firmware](#flash-a-flight-control-board) on a real vehicle using _QGroundControl for Windows_ (**Windows**).
+- [Update firmware](#flash-a-flight-control-board) on a real vehicle.
-- Monitor a real vehicle using _QGroundControl for Windows_ (**Windows**).
+- Monitor a real vehicle.
-  You can also monitor a simulation from windows, but you must manually [connect to the simulation running in WSL](#connect-qgroundcontrol-on-windows-to-wsl-simulation).
+  Note that you can also use it to monitor a simulation, but you must manually [connect to the simulation running in WSL](#connect-qgroundcontrol-on-windows-to-wsl-simulation).

 :::note
 Connecting to a real device from within WSL is not supported, so you can't update firmware using the [`upload`](../dev_setup/building_px4.md#uploading-firmware-flashing-the-board) option when building on the command line, or from *QGroundControl for Linux*.